fredimachado/NCafe/README.md

 - .NET 6 SDK
 - Docker

-In case you want to run the microservices in docker (except the infrastructure ones), we need to generate a certificate, but we only need to do this once though.
+In case you want to run the microservices using docker (except the infrastructure ones), we need to generate a certificate, but we only need to do this once though.

-You can skip this if you will run the microservices via the dotnet CLI or an IDE/code editor.

 ### If you're running Windows using Linux containers

+**Note**: You can skip this if you don't plan to run the microservice using docker.

 Run the following commands on your favorite terminal: